paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-471-airport-development.md

 Nothing in amendment by Pub.
 L. 106–181 to be construed to authorize Secretary of Transportation to issue waiver or make a modification referred to in such amendment, see section 125(e) of Pub.
 L. 106–181, set out as a note under [section 47107 of this title](./chapter-471-airport-development.md#section-47107).

 #### Release From Restrictions
 Pub.
 L. 112–95, title VIII, § 817, Feb.
 14, 2012, 126 Stat.
 127, as amended by Pub.
 L. 115–254, div.
 B, title I, § 141, Oct.
 5, 2018, 132 Stat.
 3211, which authorized the Secretary of Transportation to grant to an airport, city, or county a release from any of the terms, conditions, reservations, or restrictions contained in a deed under which the United States conveyed to the airport, city, or county an interest in real property for airport purposes, was repealed by Pub.
 L. 118–63, title VII, § 719(c)(2), May 16, 2024, 138 Stat.
 1262.
+See subsec. (c) of this section.

 <a id="section-47126"></a>